MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 w_{i}
 $$

-If we had 5 weights, we could index them like this:
+If we had five weights, we could index them like this:

 $$
 w_{0}, w_{1}, w_{2}, w_{3}, w_{4}